-To put together more complicated searches, you’ll need to know the basics.
+To put together more complicated searches, you’ll need to know the basics:

-- “ “ – Quotes allow you to search for an exact phrase, just like in Google.
-Searching for “exact phrase” only returns messages that contain the exact phrase.
-You can combine this with other operators.
-For example, subject:”exact phrase” only returns messages that have “exact phrase” in their subject field.
+- ” “ – Quotes allow you to search for an exact phrase, just like in Google.
+Searching for

 You can access many search operators from the search options dialog, but some are hidden.
 Here’s a list of the hidden ones:

-- list: – The list: operator allows you to search for messages on a mailing list.
+- list: – This operator allows you to search for messages on a mailing list.
 For example,

-- deliveredto: – The deliveredto: operator looks for messages delivered to a specific address.
+- deliveredto: – This operator looks for messages delivered to a specific address.
 For example, if you have multiple accounts in the same Gmail inbox, you can use this operator to find the messages sent to a specific address.
 Use

 Create a filter to automatically perform actions when a message matches a specific search.

-You can manage your filters from the Filters pane on Gmail’s settings page.
+You can manage your filters from the “Filters and Blocked Addresses” pane on Gmail’s “Settings” page.

 Filters can also be used to block email addresses.
 Check out our guide to learn more.